lukehsiao/find-the-password/README.md

 Then, he discovered there are websites ([example](https://www.websiteplanet.com/webtools/multiple-url/)) in which you can paste 1 URL per line, and it will open 1 tab per URL (the limit being the limits of the computer you're running it on).
 In his case, he found that was about 500.
-This young man then proceeded to open batches of 500 urls at a time, gluing his eyes to the top left of the screen to look at the `false` or `true` printed there, positioned his mouse accordingly, and just closed tabs fast, waiting to see if a `true` flashed.
+This young man then proceeded to open batches of 500 URLs at a time, gluing his eyes to the top left of the screen to look at the `false` or `true` printed there, positioned his mouse accordingly, and just closed tabs fast, waiting to see if a `true` flashed.
 In his manual, brute force approach, he solved the puzzle in just a few hours.

 Now, the list is 60k passwords.